LAST UPDATED: May 15, 2019

-- Size and Weight: You don't want something that takes up a lot of room in your car unless you have a large RV and don’t mind the size.
-Small, compact size is good enough for a car power inverter.
+- Size and Weight: You won’t want something that takes up a lot of room in your car, unless you have a large RV and don’t mind the size.
+A small, compact size is good enough for a power inverter for your car.
 Lightweight design is also easy to move from car to car.

 The Bestek 300W is our best product, mainly due to its ultra-compact design and user-friendly features.
 It has a permanent inverter plug that connects easily to the cigarette lighter.
 The design includes two USB ports and two AC outlets.
 Moreover, it’s rated for 300 watts of power and peaks at 700 watts.

 The power inverter has a durable metal housing and a temperature-controlled cooling fan that prevents overheating.
 The fan is powered by your vehicle’s engine.
 It also has a safe charging feature that protects against overcharging, overloads, over voltage charging, under voltage charging, and short-circuiting.
 The product is backed by an 18-month warranty that protects against manufacturer’s defects and workmanship.